Our Island Plan

 You must have appropriate procedures in place to be able to:

-Note: determining if a customer is on the UK Sanctions List includes whether any corporate entity is owned or controlled, directly or indirectly, by a person on the UK Sanctions List.
+Note: determining if a customer is on a Sanctions List includes whether any corporate entity is owned or controlled, directly or indirectly, by a person on a Sanctions List.

 You should also ensure that you and your employees have appropriate training and keep this up to date.
-Further guidance on sanctions compliance can be found using the link below:
+Further guidance on sanctions compliance can be found below:

 Further guidance on false positives and delistings and what to do can be found in the Financial sanctions General Guidance: